maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 }
 ````

-Note that you have to draw with a Vertex Count `3` to successfully run this shader.
-Also, make sure that your Blit Pass has a color attachment with the Swapchain Image as Input.
+Note that you have to draw with a vertex count `3` to successfully run this shader.
+Also, make sure that your blit pass has a color attachment with the swapchain image as input.

 ````glsl
 #version 450